tcheukueppoo/maat/docs/gc.md

 really sure of the liveness of old objects.
-At the end of the cycle, all the blackened objects become old and the generational invariant is not broken until the mutator runs before the next GC cycle and thus the list of touched objects will simple be dropped every sweeps.
-In our own implementation, unreachable objects can be swept both in nursery-1 and 2 which can break the generational invariant just right after migrations.
+At the end of the cycle, all the blackened objects become old and the generational invariant is not broken until the mutator runs before the next GC cycle and thus the list of touched objects will simple be dropped at the end of every sweeps.
+In this implementation, unreachable objects can be swept both in nursery-1 and 2 which can break the generational invariant just right after migrations.

 No matter how complicated this will look, the main aim is to make sure that when the generational invariant is broken by making an old object point to any